MicrosoftDocs/biztalk-docs/biztalk/core/how-to-diagnose-problems-with-the-windows-sharepoint-services-adapter.md

 ---
 description: "Learn more about: How to Diagnose Problems with the Windows SharePoint Services Adapter"
-title: "How to Diagnose Problems with the Windows SharePoint Services Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "How to Diagnose Problems with the Windows SharePoint Services Adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 55c29569-3814-43a7-93f8-a39c3464a831
-caps.latest.revision: 15
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Diagnose Problems with the Windows SharePoint Services Adapter
 This section contains steps that can be followed to help diagnose problems with the Windows Sharepoint Services adapter.